betodealmeida/shillelagh/docs/development.rst

 Finally, we also know that the resulting payload from the API is sorted by time, so we add ``order=Order.ASCENDING``.
 This means that any query that has ``ORDER BY time`` won't need any additional post-processing.
 Other allowed values for order are ``Order.NONE`` (the default), when no order is guaranteed; ``Order.DESCENDING``, when the data is sorted in descending order; and ``Order.ANY``, when the adapter will handle any requested order.

 As for temperature, we can't filter any data based on a predicate that involves ``temp_c``, because that's not supported by the API.
-If a query has a predicate involving ``temp_c`` we need to download data from the API for all days, and filter those values ourselves.
+If a query has a predicate involving ``temp_c`` we need to download data from the API for all days, and pass that data to Shillelagh so it can do the filtering.

 Returning data
 ~~~~~~~~~~~~~~